pawelgrzybek/pawelgrzybek.com/content/posts/2021-02-01-whats-new-in-ecmascript-2021.md

 ## String.prototype.replaceAll by Peter Marshall, Jakob Gruber and Mathias Bynens

 To replace all string occurrences, we need to use a combination of `String.prototype.replace` and global regexp.
-The [`String.prototype.replaceAll`](https://github.com/tc39/proposal-string-replaceall) by Peter Marshall, Jakob Gruber and Mathias Bynens simplify this.The popularity of ["How to replace all occurrences of a string in Javascript?" thread on StackOverflow](https://stackoverflow.com/questions/1144783/how-to-replace-all-occurrences-of-a-string-in-javascript) proves this feature's need in the language.
+The [`String.prototype.replaceAll`](https://github.com/tc39/proposal-string-replaceall) by Peter Marshall, Jakob Gruber and Mathias Bynens simplify this.
+The popularity of ["How to replace all occurrences of a string in Javascript?" thread on StackOverflow](https://stackoverflow.com/questions/1144783/how-to-replace-all-occurrences-of-a-string-in-javascript) proves this feature's need in the language.

 ```js
 const string = "it-is-just-a-test";